yvepan/SubvertingDR/README.md

 ## Release Boundary

-This repository contains the code needed to reproduce the released experiments.
+This repository releases the implementation needed to inspect and run the released evaluation workflow, including PRISM evaluation, Root Query Anchoring (RQA), experiment orchestration, and supporting utilities.

-It does **not** include full adversarial document sets, raw experiment outputs, evaluator outputs, or API credentials.
+In accordance with the responsible-release policy described in the paper, we do not release optimized adversarial document sets, query-specific poisoned corpora, automated FORGE document-construction pipelines, or tooling for deploying poisoned documents into live retrieval environments.

-The `data/` directory holds minimal schema examples only;
-set `FORGE_DATASET_ROOT` to point at the private dataset for full batch reproduction.
+The `data/` directory contains minimal schema examples only.
+Full batch reproduction of experiments involving the restricted adversarial corpus requires access to the withheld private dataset via `FORGE_DATASET_ROOT`.

+API credentials, raw model outputs, and evaluator outputs are not included.
+Where possible, we provide aggregate results and configuration files needed to inspect the reported evaluation setup.